top of page

 Materials, Risks, Environment and Variables

 Listing materials is easy and is probably the easiest part of the IA.
-However, many students do forget to insert the uncertainties for measuring instruments.
+However, many students to forget to insert the uncertainties for measuring instruments.
 This is very important as uncertainties must be explored in the weaknesses section for the IA.

 Risk assessment should be included in the IA.
 It ensures that potential hazards which may arise during the experiment have been identified and precautions installed.
 It also ensures that if someone were to repeat the experiment, they are also aware of the dangers.